12+ Cheapest Visa-Free Destinations for South Africans

 Moscow, Russia

 The only thing to keep in mind is that Russia isn’t a great destination for first-time travellers.
-There aren’t signs in English, and it’s a good idea to learn the Russian alphabet to make getting around easier.
+There aren’t any signs in English, and it’s a good idea to learn the Russian alphabet to make getting around easier.

-But if you love history and don’t mind the language barrier – it’s one of the cheapest visa-free destinations for South Africans!
+But if you love history and don’t mind the language barrier, it’s one of the cheapest visa-free destinations for South Africans!

 Visa Information: No visa required for 90 days.